REHMAN47/Demo-Repo/README.md

 # Demo-Repo
-This is my first respository
+This is my first Git Respository
+Author - Mahammed Rehman